-In spite of growing conceptual clarity, measurement of institutional quality suffers from a number of deficiencies.
-In particular, while there are plenty of indicators on the national level, there is a paucity of regional indicators.
-Two notable exceptions to this are the European Quality of Government Index (EQI), which was created by the Quality of Government Institute at the University of Gothenburg (Charron et al., 2014), and a more recent measure of meritocracy in the public sector derived from the same regional survey underpinning the EQI (Charron et al., 2016).
-Such pioneering work amply demonstrates that within country variation is very strong; in many cases, it trumps cross-country variation, hence we can also expect that sub-national public procurement indicators vary considerably within countries.
-In order to directly tie our novel indicators to the most relevant and already established scholarship, we will cross-check the proposed Public Spending Quality indicators against the EQI.
+In spite of growing conceptual clarity, the measurement of institutional quality suffers from a number of deficiencies.
+In particular, while there are plenty of indicators at the national level, there is a paucity of regional indicators.
+Two notable exceptions to this are the European quality of government index (EQI), which was created by the Quality of Government Institute at the University of Gothenburg (Charron et al., 2014), and a more recent measure of meritocracy in the public sector derived from the same regional survey underpinning the EQI (Charron et al., 2016).
+Such pioneering work amply demonstrates that within-country variation is very strong; in many cases, it trumps cross-country variation, hence we can also expect that subnational public procurement indicators vary considerably within countries.
+In order to directly tie our novel indicators to the most relevant and already established scholarship, we will cross-check the proposed PSQ indicator against the EQI.